Voted by peers to New York Magazine's 2013 Top Doctors -

 Yes, though it’s unclear exactly how long the results last, it can be an effective way to reduce wrinkles, especially when combined with fillers.

-What’s the difference between Selphyl, The Vampire Facelift and traditional fillers like Juvederm and Restylane?
+What's the difference between Selphyl, Blood PRP Lift and traditional fillers like Juvederm and Restylane?

-The Vampire Facelift procedure uses a Selphyl PRP product to restore collagen and blood flow to tissues for regenerative purposes.
+The Blood PRP Lift uses a Selphyl PRP product to restore collagen and blood flow to tissues for regenerative purposes.
 It may take longer to see results from PRP injections, but the results may last longer.
-Juvederm and Restylane are hyaluronic acid fillers that have immediate results; but the results most likely do not last as long as results from the Vampire Facelift and other PRP-related procedures.
+Juvederm and Restylane are hyaluronic acid fillers that have immediate results; but the results most likely do not last as long as results from the Blood PRP Lift and other PRP-related procedures.

 Is PRP combined with fat transfer effective?